DataDog/dd-trace-py/docs/contributing-integrations.rst

 To update the snapshots expected by a test, first update the library and test code to generate new traces.
 Then, delete the snapshot file corresponding to your test at ``tests/snapshots/<snapshot_file>``.

-Use `docker-compose up -d testagent`to start the APM test agent, and re-run the test.
+Use `docker-compose up -d testagent` to start the APM test agent, and then re-run the test.
 Use `--pass-env` as described `here <../README.md#use-the-apm-test-agent>`_ to ensure that your test run can talk to the test agent.
 Once the run finishes, the snapshot file will have been regenerated.